 After sifting through all the data, Stjärnägg decided to give the look and feel of their entire range a makeover.
 They came up with ‘365 Eggs’, an instore strategy aimed at making it easier for shoppers to make the right choices.

 This meant taking a completely new approach to the design of packaging and instore displays.
 Stjärnägg chose imagic2® egg cartons to give them an artisan feel along with a large, uninterrupted smooth surface for the new messaging.
-As you can see from the example to the left, not only is the new design easy to read, it’s also eye-catching.
+As you can see from the example below, not only is the new design easy to read, it’s also eye-catching.

 Impressive increase in sales